-- 1. There is no significant difference between pretest and posttest in respect of general teaching competency. - 2.
-There is no significant difference between pretest and post test scores of arts and science graduates in respect of general teaching competency. - 3.
-There is no significant difference in the means between Arts and Science graduates in respect of General Teaching Competency post -test.
+- a) There is no significant difference between graduates and post-graduates in respect of pretest scores on general teaching competency. - b) There is no significant difference between graduates and post-graduates in respect of post -test scores on general teaching competency.